 · LGBTQ+ Employees – Investigation into denial of coverage for gender affirming healthcare.

 · Detained Immigrants – Investigation into wage theft at Federal administrative detention facility.

 · Individuals Seeking Treatment for Substance Use Disorder – Investigation into wage theft at adult rehabilitation centers.

 She also represents others including non-profit organizations, in conducting internal workplace investigations.

-At present, Ms. Schwarcz is working on cases involving claims of sex discrimination within municipal agencies, access to health care for LGBT Federal employees, Equal Pay Act claims, and others.
-In her recent work on Jock et al v.
-Sterling Jewelers Inc., a nationwide Title VII gender discrimination and Equal Pay Act case currently in arbitration, Ms. Schwarcz played an key role interviewing and collecting affidavits from prospective class members, which were produced in support of the successful motion for class certification.
-Prior to that, Ms. Schwarcz interviewed and filed hundreds of EEOC charges on behalf of former class members in the Dukes v.
-Wal-Mart Stores, Inc. case.
+Ms. Schwarcz played a key role in Jock, et al. v.
+Sterling Jewelers Inc. (A.A.A.; S.D.N.Y.), a nationwide Title VII gender discrimination and Equal Pay Act case, which parties agreed to settle in 2022.
+Ms. Schwarcz interviewed and collected affidavits from hundreds of the company’s retail workers, which were produced in support of the team’s successful motion for class certification.
+Ms. Schwarcz also interviewed and filed hundreds of EEOC charges on behalf of former class members in Dukes v.
+Wal-Mart Stores, Inc.